Benjamin Lucas (soldier)

-Lucas served as a colonel during the Cromwellian conquest of Ireland and was present at the Siege of Drogheda.
+Lucas served as a colonel during the Cromwellian conquest of Ireland, and was present at the Siege of Drogheda.
 He was granted lands around Corofin in County Clare as part of the Cromwellian Settlement of 1652.
-He was the great-grandfather of the Irish radical Charles Lucas who served as MP for Dublin City.
+Sources differ as to his precise relationship to the Irish radical Charles Lucas who served as MP for Dublin City, but the recent consensus appears to be that Charles was his greatnephew.